michaelwright235/nibarchive_upgrade/README.md

 NIB Archive is actually very similar to a regular Keyed Archive: it also contains objects, values, references, etc. So it's possible to "upgrade" NIB archives back to Keyed Archives.

+The conversion is lossless *most of the times*.
+A NIB Archive's class may contain `fallback classes` that are not represented in Keyed Archives and cannot be included in the resulting file.
+One example that I was able to find is the `NSColor` fallback class of the `UIColor` class.

 ## Why?